ludwigbacklund/dharma/README.md

 The server resolves around an Express server and PostGraphile, a library that builds a performant, customizable GraphQL API for you based on your PostgreSQL database schema.
 This speeds up development by reducing boilerplate and CRUD code.

-The client is a Next.js TypeScript application running apollo-client to communicate with the server GraphQL API.
+The client is a Next.js TypeScript application running apollo-client to communicate with the server's GraphQL API.
 Furthermore, graphql-codegen is used to get full end-to-end type safety from server to client during development.

 ## Getting started